David Beckham And Family Invade The Set Of #ModernFamily

 Sounds like a real Hollywood story.

-But while there is no word on whether or not any of the Beckham’s will actually do a guest shot on Modern Family, David Beckham wouldn’t be the first professional athlete to make an appearance on the show.
+But while there is no word on whether or not any of the Beckhams will actually do a guest shot on Modern Family, David Beckham wouldn’t be the first professional athlete to make an appearance on the show.
 Last year, Peyton Manning played a coach for Joe, the young son of Jay and Gloria, trying to help him with his coordination.

 Sofia Vergara included a photo from the set with Manning innocently in the background.